Skip to main content

 }

-Step 8: Send the Bonding Request
+Step 8: Sending the Bonding Request

 You can submit a bonding request to change your synchronized node to a validating node.